In Honor of Rebellion

 “Independence”

 I love it too.
-I love that this amazingly talented writer and performer (hats off to you, Lin-Manuel Miranda), took an overlooked story and breathed life and passion into for a new generation with quick-witted writing that tied the past with present day issues including but not limited to the fact that this country wasn’t built by white landowners but on the backs of the slaves they held captive for generations.
+I love that this amazingly talented writer and performer (hats off to you, Lin-Manuel Miranda), took an overlooked story and breathed life and passion into for a new generation with quick-witted writing that tied the past with present day issues including but not limited to the fact that this country wasn’t built by white landowners but on the backs of the enslaved people they held captive for generations.

-Suddenly, not just my family but the entire country will be witness to this snapshot of history and remember the grit it took for our country to break free of tyranny.
 If ever there was a time to break free of the tyranny in our government and economic systems, this is it.

 We should all strive to remember the past.
 When we don’t, we stop being on guard for the behaviors and situations that can lead to tragic ends in our own country.
+Germans were frogs in tepid water that did not notice they were being boiled alive as Hitler slowly and with great persuasive rhetoric (almost like a reality star) turned up the heat and murdered 6 million people.
+We are frogs in a simmering pot, people.

 On this day, I want you to consider what it means to you to have independence.

-Watch “Hamilton” if you can.
 Think about this country.
 Think about what makes you proud of it (if there’s anything anymore.)

 We were a bunch of ragtag rebels once.
 Who burned things and refused to be taxed without representation.
 Who stood up to an upper ruling class who didn’t give two shits about us.
-Our country was built on the riots of people who had had enough of injustice.
+Our country was built on the riots of people who had enough of injustice.
 That’s why the FIRST amendment of our constitution guarantees the right to protest.
 Because for all the stupid ways those first founders screwed up, at least they recognized that a country full of free and empowered people is stronger than those kept under the shiny shoe of a narcissistic dictator.

 Revolutions rarely take a day.
 They are years in the making, with sacrifices of blood and lives.
 Revolutions are not free.
 There is a cost to rise up against the powers that seek to tie us, bind us, use our one precious lifetime for their own gain.